The challenge of knowing your obligations

 Regulatory requirements (also referred to as regulatory obligations or mandates) are an affirmative duty on an organization to complete, or refrain from, a set of actions in order to remain compliant with the law.
 Compliance personnel will typically analyze legal text to determine the regulatory requirements their organization must adhere to.

-Accurately and efficiently determining a firm’s obligations has long been a struggle for compliance officers, especially in the last decade as regulation has exploded in volume and complexity.
+Accurately and efficiently determining your firm’s obligations is incredibly difficult, especially in the last decade as regulation has exploded in volume and complexity.

 This complexity is exacerbated by the fact that workers spend hours combing through mostly irrelevant information; based on Ascent’s internal analysis of regulatory text, only about 35 percent of any given regulation consists of actual obligations.
 The bulk of regulation – the remaining 65 percent – is made up of non-obligations such as definitions and clarifications.

-This challenging environment often has compliance officers throwing up their hands in frustration; how do they get to the right obligations that matter to their firm, especially as rules continue to change?
+This challenging environment often has Risk and Compliance teams throwing up their hands in frustration; how do they get to the right obligations that matter to their firm, especially as rules continue to change?
 Is it even possible to do so without simply throwing more money and people at the problem?

 Recent advances in machine learning and other emergent technologies offer a path forward, but it is important to understand what makes some technologies more effective than others at pinpointing obligations from oceans of text.